youngist/clean-blog/_posts/2014-06-04-masochism-domestic-violence-poetry.md

 contributors:
 - Christopher Soto
 contributorphoto: "http://www.vidaweb.org/wp-content/uploads/2014/06/LomaPic.jpg"
-contributorshortbio: "Christopher Soto (aka Loma) is a queer latin@ punk poet who is concerned with dismantling patriarchy and white supremacy.
+contributorshortbio: Christopher Soto (aka Loma) is a queer latin@ punk poet who is concerned with dismantling patriarchy and white supremacy.
 They are currently curating Nepantla, an e-journal dedicated to queer poets of color, in collaboration with The Lambda Literary Foundation.
 They have work published in Columbia: A Journal, Acentos Review, Anti-, and more.
-They are an MFA candidate in Poetry at NYU."
+They are an MFA candidate in Poetry at NYU.
 contributortwitter: undefined
 contributorage: undefined